ceviherdianinsight/ceviherdianinsight.github.io/about.md

 <!--I am a postgraduate student in Financial Services & Risk Management at HTW Berlin-University of Applied Sciences.
 My Specializing area in study is Advanced Data Analytics (Descriptive, Predictive, Prescriptive and Applied AI=Machine learning).
 I'm interested in exploring the new ways or technology for better insight from data.-->
 <br>
 <br>
 The computing and processing data technology capacity of computers hits double figures every 18 months.
 So, lifelong learning is a must!
-Feel fre to contacting me at itsmecevi@gmail.com
 <br>
 <br>